arooba-zaman1211/Javascript-React-PlayGround/README.md

 This repository contains a collection of personal projects developed using JavaScript.

+## Note

+The CSS and HTML files included in this repository were provided by Jonas Schmedtmann as part of the Complete JavaScript Course.
+The JavaScript code implementation is authored by Me

 ## Projects

 1. **Bank App**: A simple banking application where users can manage their accounts, make deposits, withdrawals, and view transaction history.